 Actually, I enjoyed so much studying in Argentina so I chose to stay in Buenos Aires and study my Masters.

 #1 Your hands will burn during exam times

-For me exams are normally a whole little official ritual of going to the big exam hall far away from the rest of the campus, getting your student ID inspected, having a whole group of elderly people guard you for the 4 hours’ duration of your exam to be sure you don’t do anything you are not supposed to… And they are hard on you; show me the inside of your pencil case, don’t leave your jacket on your chair, and (for God stake) DO NOT have your bag close to you at all.
-And then of course, we start EXACTLY on time!
+For me exams are normally a whole little official ritual of going to the big exam hall far away from the rest of the campus, getting your student ID inspected, and having a whole group of elderly people guard you for the 4 hours duration of your exam to be sure you don’t do anything you are not supposed to… And they are hard on you; show me the inside of your pencil case, don’t leave your jacket on your chair, and (for God sake) DO NOT have your bag close to you at all.
+And then, of course, we start EXACTLY on time!
 Not one minute before, not one minute after.
 9 o’clock means 9 o’clock, end of story!

 #3 Classes are small

 Normally, I study at what is considered a smaller program at Copenhagen Business School with around 100 students per year.
 Sometimes the teacher remembers who you are but mostly you will pass by as one in the mass of students going to class.

 In Universidad Torcuato di Tella the classes were smaller with approximately 30 students per class.